algolia/algoliasearch-wordpress/README.md

    In Wordpress's default theme it is: `[name='s']`

    2. Instant search

    You need to indicate the jQuery/DOM selector specifying where the plugin is supposed to inject your results.

    You can also configure the number of results you want by page.

 #### Results template

 The plugin supports templates which allows you to customize the way your results are displayed.
 You can choose one of the 2 sample templates or build your own.

 The template is **totally independent** from the Wordpress theme.
-The default themes are handling both Autocompletion **AND** Instant-search results page.
+The default templates are handling both Autocompletion **AND** Instant-search results page.

 ### Types

 You can choose the Wordpress types you want to index.
-By default, only `post` and `page` are configured.
+By default, only `post` and `page` are selected.
 If one of your extensions (WooCommerce for instance) creates new types you will see them in this list.

-You can order them to change the order of each section of the autocompletion menu.
-In autocompletion menu mode you can also specify the label used for each type to display the title of search section.
+You can order them to change the order of each section in the auto-completion menu.
+You can also specify the label used for each type to display the title of each auto-completion menu section.

 ### Attributes

 You can configure additional attributes or taxonomies you want to index.
 If you use Wordpress as a blog you shouldn't have to change anything.
-When using Wordpress with plugins like WooCommerce this should be very useful as you probably want to index the `price` or the `total_sales` attributes as well.
+When using Wordpress with plugins like WooCommerce this should be very useful as you probably want to include the `price` or the `total_sales` attributes as well.

 When you enable an attribute, the plugin will add this attribute to the record but **it will NOT be searchable UNLESS you enable it in the Search Configuration tab**.